SSWConsulting/SSW.Rules.Content/rules/know-the-roles-Account-Manager-Scrum-Master-Tech-Lead/rule.md

 -	Responsible for the architecture and technical direction of the project
 -	Displays ownership of the project, and keeps the code quality high, and technical debt low
 -	Helps the Account Manager with technical areas of conflict management
--	Keep on top of the budget and timelines
+-	Keeps on top of the budget and timelines